How to Cook Italian Sausage

 Ingredients You Need

-- Butter – unsalted
+- Butter – You can use either unsalted butter or olive oil.

 - Italian sausage links – You can buy fresh sausages or pre-cooked smoked sausages.
+We used chicken sausages, yet this recipe can also be made with traditional pork sausage, beef sausage, hot Italian sausage, or even plant-based meatless veggie sausage.

-- Bell peppers – any color, sliced
+- Bell peppers – Use any color and make sure they’re sliced.

-- Onion – peeled and sliced
+- Onion – Make sure to peel and slice it.

-How to Cook Italian Sausage in the Oven
+How to Cook Italian Sausage

 Serving Suggestions